vkatsuba/epns/README.md

 **epns** is Erlang Push Notifications.
 This is a small client library for sending FCM/GCM/APNS Push Notifications

 ## Goals
-**epns**(Erlang Push Notifications. ) library aims to provide a simple way for push FCM/GCM/APNS notifications.
+**epns**(Erlang Push Notifications) library aims to provide a simple way for push FCM/GCM/APNS notifications.

 ## Documentation
 ### Build & Run